Pemphigus foliaceus is an autoimmune blistering disorder in which splits in the superficial epidermis result in cutaneous erosions.

 The primary lesion is a flaccid vesicle or bulla, but due to the superficial location of the epidermal split, lesions tend to rupture, so intact bullae or vesicles are rarely evident on examination.
 Instead, well-demarcated, scattered, crusted, erythematous lesions are common on the face, scalp, and upper trunk.
 Mucosal involvement is rare.
 Skin lesions can burn and cause pain, but patients are typically not severely ill.
 Pemphigus erythematosus tends to affect the malar cheeks.

 If the disease is localized and not severe, high-potency topical corticosteroids are typically effective.
 More widespread or severe cases require systemic corticosteroids plus, at times, other immunosuppressive therapies, such as rituximab, plasma exchange, methotrexate, mycophenolate mofetil, or azathioprine.
-The combination of tetracycline 500 mg po qid and nicotinamide 500 mg po tid has been effective in some people.
+Limited studies suggest that addition of a combination of tetracycline 500 mg po qid and nicotinamide 500 mg po tid may be effective in some people.